YongJun05/HabitsForge/README.md

 **Neobrutalism design choice**
 I deliberately chose a bold, high-contrast neobrutalist design system to make HabitsForge memorable and visually distinctive from typical, minimalist habit trackers.
 The hard shadows, thick borders, and highly saturated colors command attention.
 Visual consistency is strictly enforced via CSS variables and global rules applied universally across all interactive components.

+**Persistent Notification Architecture**
+Habit reminders are managed by a robust, router-level component that ensures notifications fire consistently without being interrupted by page navigation.
+In-app notifications are securely stored in `localStorage` strictly scoped to the authenticated user ID (preventing cross-account data leaks on shared devices) and allow users to instantly route directly to the specific habit card on the dashboard when clicked.

 ---